What is California Friendly?

 - No employees or family members of Roger’s Gardens or contest sponsors

-How to Enter: Beginning February 24, 2017, please submit three photos of your font landscape through our entry form, we will then post the photos on our Roger’s Gardens Facebook page.
-Entrants are encouraged to have their family, friends, and colleagues vote for their photo.
+How to Enter: Beginning February 21, 2018, please submit three photos of your font landscape through our entry form, we will then post the photos on our Roger’s Gardens website and Facebook page.
+Entrants are encouraged to have their family, friends, and colleagues vote for their photo on the Roger’s Gardens website from May 14 – June 1 at 12 PM.
 This will dramatically help your chances of winning one of our many cash prizes!

-Winner Selection: The winner will be selected by California Friendly® Gardening Solutions Judges; the top 7 photos posted with the most “likes” will be 7 out of 10 finalists.
+Winner Selection: The winner will be selected by California Friendly® Gardening Solutions Judges; the top 7 photos posted with the most “likes” on the Roger’s Gardens website will be 7 out of 10 finalists.
 3 of the 10 finalists will be hand chosen by our judges.
-Voting will conclude on Friday, June 9, 2017.
+Voting will conclude on Friday, June 1, 2018 at 12 PM.
 By participating in the contest, entrant certifies that his/her photo is original and does not contain any material that would violate or infringe upon the rights of any third party, including copyrights, trademarks, or rights of privacy or publicity.
-Sponsor reserves the right in its sole and unfettered discretion to disqualify any entry that it believes contains obscene, offensive, or inappropriate content, that does not comply with these official rules, or that is not consistent with the spirit or theme of the contest and will not post it to Roger’s Gardens Facebook page.
+Sponsor reserves the right in its sole and unfettered discretion to disqualify any entry that it believes contains obscene, offensive, or inappropriate content, that does not comply with these official rules, or that is not consistent with the spirit or theme of the contest and will not post it to Roger’s Gardens website or Facebook page.
 Winners consent to having use of submitted photos, in addition to agreement of additional photos taken.

-California Friendly® Gardening Solutions Judges will visit each of the 10 finalists front landscapes on or about June 16, 2017.
+California Friendly® Gardening Solutions Judges will visit each of the 10 finalist’s front landscapes on or about June 8, 2018.

 - The contest organizers may withdraw an entry from the competition that is not consistent with the goals of the California Friendly® Gardening Solutions campaign.